tonigancea/PartyKiller/README.md

 The game was build in Unity/C# and you can find in this repo, all the source files & resources used.

 ## How to run
-The can be run on Windows.
+The game can be run on Windows.
 It was tested on Windows 10.
 1. Navigate to `game` folder.
 2. Execute the `PartyKiller.exe` file.